wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.4.9 =
+= 1.5 =
-Modified the blocked spam error message for certain human spam comment submissions, improved some of the filters in the spam blocking algorithm, and updated the spam filters.
+Added several efficient new trackback spam filters to further improve speed, minor update to dashboard spam counter text, improved human spam protection, and more.
+Please see Changelog for details.

 == Other Notes ==